Dec 15, 2025

 A 2022 US News & World Report article stresses the benefits of K-12 arts education, specifically listing several potential long-term benefits to children: (1) Developing social-emotional and interpersonal skills, (2) Handling constructive criticism, (3) Bolstering academic achievement, (4) Improving focus, and (5) Enriching their experiences.
 Perhaps most importantly in this age of digital overload and mental health challenges, learning about art and being creative can very much help kids develop confidence and boost their self-esteem.

 But acclaimed British artist David Hockney put it so perfectly when he observed that, “The urge to draw must be quite deep within us, because children love to do it.”
 We can reasonably conclude, then, that when kids are being creative, they will be discovering things - sometimes really deep and profound things - about themselves along the way.
-And with tigernoodles, we simply hope to share the artistic expressions of those discoveries with the world.

 Oh, and just in case you were actually wondering, the World Encyclopedia of Puppetry Arts estimates that somewhere between 5000 and 10,000 people currently work in that field across North America.
 Go for it!